Rob Turner

 Personal Trainer (2006 – Present)

-Opened Functional Performance Systems (2010 – Present)
+Opened Functional Performance Systems in Simi Valley, CA (2010 – Present)

 Athletics: